Columbus State University Libraries

 CSU Libraries supports the needs of the students, faculty, staff and administration of Columbus State University, as well as the surrounding community.
 The library is committed to providing easy access to information and an atmosphere conducive to study and research.
 The library's collection development program includes print, electronic and other non-print materials that support students, faculty and staff of the university.
 The library staff is committed to furnishing prompt and efficient services in the retrieval of bibliographic data and materials from the collection and from other information sources to serve the needs of its patrons.

 The Simon Schwob Memorial Library has been a selective depository for federal documents since April 15, 1975.
 It serves the Third Congressional District of Georgia.
 Items are selected to provide for the information needs of the congressional district, the community of Columbus and surrounding areas and the students, faculty and staff of Columbus State University.
-The library's government documents department selects resources in various formats in the following general subject areas: Military Science (Defense), Health, Education, Law and Regulations, Housing, Environment, Natural Resources, Law Enforcement and Corrections, Science, Business/ Commerce and Tax, and Government.
+The library's government documents department selects resources in various formats in the following general subject areas: Military Science (Defense), Health, Law and Regulations, Environment, Law Enforcement and Corrections, Science, and Government.
 The selection and administration of government documents are made in accordance with the Legal Requirements and Program Regulations of the FDLP, Georgia State Plan for federal depository libraries in Georgia and Title 44.
-The mission of the government documents department is to collect, organize and provide free and unlimited access to the United States government publications selected by the library for its constituency.
+The mission of the government documents department is to collect, organize, and provide free access to the United States government publications selected by the library for its constituency.

 User Base